 Should You Refrigerate Pineapple Angel Food Cake?

 Yes, you should!
-Just like other cakes, the best way to store angel food cake is to refrigerate it.
+Just like other cakes, the best way to store angel food cake desserts is to refrigerate them.

 Place the cake in a sealable container and refrigerate for up to two days.